Most insurance policies carry an excess. But do you know what it is and how it is applied?

 Claim involving two people and one policy section

 Tom and Sarah had planned a road trip across the US.
 Unfortunately, Tom broke his leg the week before departure and the trip had to be cancelled.
 Tom and Sarah claimed $6,500 which was the non-refundable cost of their trip.

 Tom and Sarah’s policy has a $100 excess.
 Travel insurance policy excesses are generally “per person” and so the claim would be processed as follows.

 All of these examples involve reimbursement or compensation to the policyholder.
 In this case the application of the excess is a deduction to the amount paid.
 Sometimes, the insurance company may ask you to pay the excess to another entity – eg a hospital.

-The excess may not apply to all policy sections and in some cases the insurer may waive the excess.
-How the excess applies to a claim is usually simple but sometimes it’s a bit tricky.
+The excess may not apply to all policy sections and in some cases the insurer may waive its application.
+How it applies to a claim is usually simple but sometimes it’s a bit tricky.
 If you have any questions about how an excess may affect you, it’s best to check with your chosen provider.